 As we have ascertained, fever is beneficial.
-For this reason, when a child presents with fever, the fever itself is actually of no concern.
+For this reason, it is of no concern when a child presents with fever alone.
 What we are interested in is the reason for the fever.
-Is this fever the result of a benign, self-limiting, childhood infection – or is it associated with a serious bacterial infection?
-Trying to determine this is enough for its own blog article (the most important thing is the end of the bed assessment – see Andy Tagg’s excellent breakdown of the paediatric assessment triangle).
+Is this fever the result of a benign, self-limiting childhood infection – or is it associated with a severe bacterial infection?
+Trying to determine whether this is enough for its blog article (the most important thing is the end-of-the-bed assessment – see Andy Tagg’s excellent breakdown of the paediatric assessment triangle).

 Ignore the fever itself – what’s important is ascertaining its cause.